etaler/tmviz-etaler/README.md

 # tmviz
-A simple HTM TemporalMemory visualizer in C++
+A simple HTM TemporalMemory visualizer in C++.
+Ported(hacked) to work with Etaler

 ## Dependencies
-xtensor, SFML
+xtensor, SFML, Etaler

 ### Linux
 You can deal with it no problem fellow Linux user!